martinpihrt/OSPy-plugins/plugins/mqtt_runonce/README.md

 MQTT Run-once Readme
 ====

-!!!
-NOT READY FOR USE!!!

 This MQTT Run-once plugin Relies on the base MQTT plugin, allows runonce programs to be set over MQTT.
-The received message is a sheet that contains: station number, time in minutes and time in seconds.
+The received message is a sheet that contains: station number, time in seconds.

 Plugin setup
 -----------